A Potential Foundation for Emergent Space-Time: Quantification of a Poset by Chain Projection

 \section{Quantification of a Poset by Chain Projection}

 In this section, we focus on mathematics and examine the quantification of a partially-ordered set by introducing a method which we call \emph{chain projection}.
-We limit ourselves to partially-ordered sets $\Pi$ in which a finite chain $\P$ comprised of $N$ distinct elements $p_1 < p_2 < \ldots p_N \in \Pi$ can be identified\footnote{Here $p_i < p_j$ indicates that both $p_i \leq p_j$ and $p_i \neq p_j$.} and introduce a consistent method by which the chain can be quantified.
+We limit ourselves to partially-ordered sets $\Pi$ in which a finite chain $\P$ comprised of $N$ distinct elements \red \black can be identified \footnote{Here $p_i < p_j$ indicates that both $p_i \leq p_j$ and $p_i \neq p_j$.} \red and, using the results of Section \ref{sec:chain-quantification}, \black introduce a consistent method by which the chain can be quantified.
 By introducing the notion of a projection onto a chain, we extend the quantification of a chain to a subset of the poset.
-Note that we will find that it is not guaranteed that the entire poset can be quantified in such a manner.
-This fact has important consequences for the resulting physics of events.
+Note that we will find that it is not guaranteed that the entire poset can be quantified in such a manner. \red While the result holds in general for all such posets, this fact has important consequences for the resulting physics of events and the mathematics of space and time. \black